The Nickel command-line interface

 nickel doc: Generate API documentation

-When you create a nickel code for other people to use or customize, your users might expect it to be documented.
-The nickel doc command generates markdown documentation straight from the documentation metadata and contract annotations in your nickel source code.
+When you create a Nickel code for other people to use or customize, your users might expect it to be documented.
+The nickel doc command generates markdown documentation straight from the documentation metadata and contract annotations in your Nickel source code.

 For example, if the file "main.ncl" contains